What are the admission requirements?

 Application deadline CESL

-Applicants are informed via emailof the admissions decision.
-The admission exams for Chinese students take place in May and June.
+Applicants are informed via email of the admissions decision.
+The admission exams for Chinese students take place in June or July.

 Successful applicants receive their letter of admission via post, where applicable, including the Student Visa Application Form (JW202 Form) issued by the Chinese Ministry of Education; non-Chinese students can then apply for a visa and book their flights.